solarkennedy/gamesmagazine/Role Playing 4/README.md

 Solution
 --------

-Want to solve it for yourself with the code I wrote?
-You can!
-First you have to check out my code via svn: svn co
-<http://dev.xkyle.com/gamesmagazine> cd gamesmagazine/Role\\ Playing\\
-4/

-Check out the README file: vi README

 Setup your own mysql server, add a imdb user, create the imdb database, import the data, run the program according to the README instructions.